aiamerson/aiamerson/README.md

 ## About Me!

 I am a senior Computer Science major at Norfolk State University that will be graduating in December 2026.
+Passionate about using technology to solve real-world problems and eager to apply programming, research, and teamwork skills to an entry-level role in software development, cybersecurity, or AI research.

 Current Contributor Catalyst member of Cohort 2026.